 - Sweat the celery and onion in 2 tablespoons of the butter for 5 minutes, add the rice and cook for a minute more, then add the sherry and reduce by half.
 Add the stock, and the chopped morels bring the mixture to a simmer and cook for 20 minutes on low heat, or until the rice is just tender.

-- Transfer the mixture to a blender, add the cream, and puree until very smooth—a minute or two, starting on low speed and moving to high.
+- Transfer the mixture to a blender*, add the cream, and puree until very smooth—a minute or two, carefully starting on low speed and gradually moving to high as you get comfortable-hot soup in a blender can be dangerous--make sure there's room for air to escape through the top of the blender lid while pureeing.
 Gradually add 3 tablespoons of butter.
 Finally, season the mixture with salt and white pepper to taste.

 - To serve, heat the reserved pretty morels in the remaining butter until just caramelized and lightly browned and spoon them onto the hot soup, garnishing with chives or wild onion tops if using.